top of page

-As a Techne (AHRC) Phd Scholar based at the University of Roehampton she investigated how images of the white dead female body are entwined with empire.
+As a Techne (AHRC) Phd Scholar (2019-2024) based at the University of Roehampton, she investigated how images of the white dead female body are entwined with empire.
 She argues that such images are not only evidence of an imperial imaginary but, considered as material objects, are entwined with the violence of extractivism and racial capitalism.
-Her performance practice uses poetic verbal imagery to conjure the spectral violence of such images.
+Her research proposed that live performance of poetic verbal imagery allows an attending audience to conjure the spectral violence entwined with such images.

 She is co-convenor of the TaPRA Performance and Philosophy working group http://tapra.org/tapra-profiles/theatre-performance-and-philosophy/